adsasmita/neuralnet-bikerentals/README.md

 # neuralnet-bikerentals
 An implementation of simple Neural Network (1 hidden layer) to predict daily bike rentals using mainly [Numpy](www.numpy.org/)

+##How to Open

+The code is presented in a [Jupyter Notebook](https://github.com/jupyter/notebook) / iPython notebook.

+Open [``bike-sharing-neural-net.ipynb``](https://github.com/adsasmita/neuralnet-bikerentals/blob/master/bike-sharing-neural-net.ipynb) on desktop browser or download it, and run the cells in a Python 3 environment.

 <p align="center">
   <img src="img/nn.png" width="500"/>